kyma-project/telemetry-manager/docs/contributor/arch/016-transform-filter-support-for-telemetry-pipelines.md

 The recommended error mode is `ignore` and this will be used as default configuration.

-The OTTL context will be embedded in the OTTL statements, [this is still in progress ](https://github.com/open-telemetry/opentelemetry-collector-contrib/issues/29017) and will be available in the upcoming beta version.
+The OTTL context will be embedded in the OTTL statements (in progress with [issue #29017](https://github.com/open-telemetry/opentelemetry-collector-contrib/issues/29017)) and will be available in the upcoming beta version.
 The solution will not implement the context as configuration parameter.

-To ensure data consistency and sampling efficiency, the custom OTTL transformation and filtering processor will be end of the pipeline chain before exporters.
+To ensure data consistency and sampling efficiency, the custom OTTL transformation and filtering processor will be near the end of the pipeline chain, before the exporters.

-The OTel configuration :
+See the OTel configuration:

 ```yaml
 service: